Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: DISCUSSION

 This study reflects an enhanced responsiveness of FHR to maternal hypoxic events and suggests that maternal hypoxic may induce instability in FHR, particularly in the during-event phase.
 Furthermore, the observed tendency of mean FHR and fluctuations to stabilize in the post-event phase indicates a return to a relatively steady physiological state for the fetus after the maternal hypoxic event ends.
 The combined analyses from the chi-square test and box plot visualizations support the conclusion that maternal hypoxic events significantly influence FHR acceleration or deceleration events.
 Specifically, characteristics of maternal hypoxic events, such as duration, significantly impact FHR variation patterns, manifested as an increase in mean FHR and enhanced fluctuations during the maternal hypoxia period.
 These findings provide valuable insights into the complex effects of maternal hypoxic events on FHR and offer critical information for potential clinical interventions.

 There are multiple strengths to our study.
 Firstly, this study lies in the integration of laboratory-based PSG with simultaneous CTG during overnight to investigate the temporal relationship between maternal hypoxic events and FHR changes.
 Secondly, we utilized data from two centers, which included diverse ethnic populations, to ensure broader generalisability.
 Furthermore, we conducted a comprehensive and objective quantitative analysis of maternal events in relation to time-synchronized CTG, enabling an in-depth evaluation of the linked events.
 This approach indicates a potential cause-and-effect relationship, though it cannot establish causality, and highlights a likely contributory association.
-The interpretation of our study should take into account its limitations.
-Intermittent fetal tracings or data loss resulted in several maternal hypoxic events without corresponding fetal data for correlation.
-While the absence of fetal data may be considered a limitation, it does not affect the overall interpretation of our results, as the primary focus was on the temporal relationship between maternal and fetal events, rather than the total number of events.

-In conclusion, our study demonstrate a significant temporal relationship between maternal hypoxic episodes and FHR fluctuations.
-The observed association highlights the importance of further investigation into the implications of maternal OSAS on fetal well-being.
-Notably, fetal decelerations were evident even in cases of mild OSAS, suggesting the need to re-evaluate the current thresholds defining clinically significant OSAS in the pregnant population.